neha-wadia/neha-wadia.github.io/publications.md

 ### Under review:

 Neha Wadia, Ryan Zarcone, Michael R. DeWeese\
-**A Solution to the Fokker-Planck Equation for Slowly Driven Brownian Motion: Emergent Geometry and a Formula for the Corresponding Thermodynamic Metric**
+**A Solution to the Fokker-Planck Equation for Slowly Driven Brownian Motion: Emergent Geometry and a Formula for the Corresponding Thermodynamic Metric**\
-In review at Physical Review E.
+In review at Physical Review E. [arxiv](https://arxiv.org/abs/2008.00122)

 ### Preprints: